ZaneKerin-U3314217/PET-FEEDER-PROJECT/README.md

 - Uploaded assignment work to it's relevant folders.

 17/08/2024 (5:23 PM):
 - Revised readme and folder structure after consulting with Microsoft CoPilot, generally reorganized file structure.

-Readme is now pro
+17/08/2024 (7:14 PM):
+- Final version of repository, removed unnecessary .docx files and replaced them with .mds which allow for direct reading of file contents rather than downloading individual files.
+Implemented a LICENSE file as per Copilot's suggestions.
+Submitted assignments.